-ACL injury etiology in the female athlete is a multifactorial problem that may result from is more upright with the hips and knees less flexed, resulting in uncontrolled body rotation when landing.
-The muscle imbalance and position of trunk and joints place knee at risk for ACL tear in e anatomical/structural, hormonal, neuromuscular, and biomechanical factors [47].
-Anatomical/ structural and hormonal factors may contribute to injury in women but generally are not modifiable.
-However, neuromuscular and biomechanical factors are amenable to change and a focus of much research.
+ACL injury etiology in the female athlete is a multifactorial problem that may result from anatomical/structural, hormonal, neuromuscular, and biomechanical factors [17].
+Anatomical/structural and hormonal factors may contribute to injury in women but generally are not modifiable.
+However, neuromuscular and biomechanical factors are amenable to change and are thus a focus of much research.
 Specifically, women demonstrate lower extremity movement and muscle firing patterns that make them more susceptible to ACL injury.
-To explain these patterns and possible contribution to ACL injury, Ireland [20] described the "position of no return" shown in Fig. 11.1.
-The safe position (shown on the left) incorporates a more flexed hip and knee position which facilitates muscles of hip external rotation, abduction, lumbar spine extension, and hamstring activation to land in a safe, flexed hip, and flexed knee position.
-In the "position of no return" (shown on the right), the body is more upright, the back is flexed forward, the hip is in adduction/internal rotation, and the knee is less flexed which reduces the mechanical advantage of the muscles that are activated in the preferred position of safety.
-In the position of no return, it is hypothesized that there is an uncontrolled landing with a rapid whiplike action on a fixed pronated foot with the tibia externally rotated.
-Axial loading occurs when the femur whips into an internally rotated position and ACL injury occurs.
-According to this model, women often perform athletic maneuvers with increased trunk flexion that can reduce pelvic stability.
-Reduced pelvic stability in turn may cause increased hip adduction and hip internal rotation.
-Together, these combined motions may lead to increased knee valgus loading, making the female athlete more susceptible to injury [18].
+To explain these patterns and possible contribution to ACL injury, Ireland [15] described the "position of no return" shown in Fig. 13.1.
+The safe position (shown on the left) incorporates a more flexed hip and knee position which facilitates muscles of hip external rotation and abduction, lumbar spine extension, and hamstring activation to land in a safe, flexed hip, and flexed knee position.
+In the "position of no return" (shown on the right), the body is more upright, the back is flexed forward, the hip is in abduction/ internal rotation, and the knee is less flexed which reduces the mechanical advantage of the muscles that are activated in the preferred position of safety.
+In support of the need for a stable and strong trunk and hip, Leetun et al. [16] reported that women who developed a lower extremity injury had weaker hip abduction and external rota-tion strength.
+More recently, hip external rotation weakness has been associated with ACL injury risk [18].
+In addition to the hip, trunk strength and poor trunk control have also been implicated as risk factors for lower extremity injury [19-21].